Sundarijal – Chisapani – Nagarkot Trek (3 Days)

 • A budget-friendly trek with no flights, minimal permits, and easy accessibility

-• Ideal for beginners, families, and travelers seeking a nature-and-culture combo experience
+• Ideal for beginners, families, and travellers seeking a nature-and-culture combo experience

 Overview